 Endometriosis, caused by skin from the uterus growing outside the uterus, is a painful condition.
-(8) However, taking three drops of sandalwood essential oil daily may help reduce pain.
+(8) Over-the-counter medications may help manage the pain.
+However,many people prefer a more natural route in addressing pain issues.
+The good news is that taking three drops of sandalwood essential oil daily may help reduce pain associated with endometriosis.
 It will also help decrease inflammation.

 This is another area in which the relaxing properties of sandalwood come into play.
 It can act against nerve, muscle, and blood vessel spasms.
 Try diffusing sandalwood essential oil.
 Alternatively, mix it with a carrier oil, like coconut oil.
 Then, apply it topically to the area of concern.